 Remember, if you happen to overeat one of these days – you don’t need to go on a juice cleanse, detox diet, starve yourself for the next 3 days or drown in guilt.

 Just continue where you left of, like nothing happened.

 The same strategy goes before a big family dinner – if you know you’re gonna have a big meal, DON’T go starve yourself entire day so that you can eat all the foods in the evening.
 That just signals your body that it’s starving and it will work on holding on to every calorie because it wants to survive.

 Eat a normal breakfast, a light lunch and a lovely dinner with your family – without any guilt or shame or counting calories.

 Holiday season should be about love – not about hating yourself because you ate a couple of cookies.
 Please, remember this at all times.

 And don’t forget that every meal is a new chance.
 One overeating doesn’t mean you should continue overeating till “January 1st when you will start a new diet”.

-If, by any chance, you feel anxious about the whole season, now is the time to give yourself a gift of freedom – my private coaching is always there for you, which is absolutely amazing opportunity to show yourself some love & claim your power over food, forever.
+If, by any chance, you feel anxious about the whole season, now is the time to give yourself a gift of freedom – my private coaching is always there for you, or our lovely course “Intuitive Eating Through Holidays” which is absolutely amazing opportunity to show yourself some love make peace with food, forever.